buks001/amazon-connect-InterVision-use-case/README.md

 # First use case
 # Helpdesk system contact center
-This flow creates a Help Desk Interactive Voice Response (IVR) application that uses natural language to identify phrases spoken by a caller and perform the correct action. e.g for intervision use case, to direct your call appropraitely, simply say talk to a consultant after pressing 1.
+This flow creates a Help Desk Interactive Voice Response (IVR) application that uses natural language to identify phrases spoken by a caller and perform the correct action. e.g for intervision use case, to direct your call appropraitely, simply say "talk to a consultant after pressing 1".

 # Steps
 1. Import a Lex bot